-Throughout the week continue to practice reciting the memory verse over & over, discuss it's meaning, look through the scriptures, think through the questions, and apply the Word to your life.
+Throughout the week continue to look through the scriptures, think through the questions, and apply the Word to your life.
 We will discuss and answer questions on the YouTube Live on Saturday at 12 EST. Email any questions during the week to aphomechurch@gmail.com.